 Sturiale’s master plan was to get the house in place on a new foundation with a basement and build a ground-level addition that included a hallway, restrooms, an office and storage space — adding on around 1,300 square feet to the building.

-Her grand venture, called The Sturiale Place, is on track to open part time in early May.
+Her grand venture, called The Sturiale Place, will open on May 5 for Friday lunches only.
 First and foremost, the business will feature a unique mix of new and vintage gift items and imported specialty foods.
 But also having an eatery with a limited Italian menu and Mediterranean wines was always part of the plan.

 “We are never going to be a full-blown Italian restaurant.
 That was never the goal,” says Sturiale, who comes from an Italian-American family that settled in upstate New York generations ago.